prantlf/railroad-diagrams/README.md

 They can easily represent any context-free grammar, and some more powerful grammars.
 There are several railroad-diagram generators out there, but none of them had the visual appeal I wanted, so I wrote my own.

-There's an online dingus for [JavaScript](https://tabatkins.github.io/railroad-diagrams/generator.html), [JSON]((https://tabatkins.github.io/railroad-diagrams/generator-json.html)) or [YAML](https://tabatkins.github.io/railroad-diagrams/generator-yaml.html) input for you to play with and get SVG code from!
+There's an online dingus for [JavaScript](https://prantlf.github.io/railroad-diagrams/generator.html), [JSON]((https://prantlf.github.io/railroad-diagrams/generator-json.html)) or [YAML](https://prantlf.github.io/railroad-diagrams/generator-yaml.html) input for you to play with and get SVG code from!

-(For Python, see [the Python README](https://github.com/tabatkins/railroad-diagrams/blob/gh-pages/README-py.md), or just `pip install railroad-diagrams`.)
+This is a fork of the [original project](https://github.com/tabatkins/railroad-diagrams) with the following ipmrovements:

+* Introduces the method `Diagram.fromJSON` to create diagrams from machine readable formats convertible to JSON.
+* Adds a command-line tool `rrd2svg` for converting JSON or YAML diagram input to SVG output.
+* Adds a command-line tool `rrdlint` for validating JSON or YAML diagram input.
+* Supports `VerticalSequence`, which is makes sequences with many items more readable than `Stack`.
+(Authored by Glynn Williams.)
+* No Python and separate JavaScript implementation for Node.js.
+Single JavaScript "source of truth".

 Diagrams
 --------

-To use the library,
-include `railroad.css` in your page, and import the `railroad.js` module in your script, then call the Diagram() function.
+To use the library, include `railroad-diagrams.css` in your page, and import the `lib/index.mjs` module in your script, then call the Diagram() function.
 Its arguments are the components of the diagram (Diagram is a special form of Sequence).